Transitioning your Dog or Cat to a Raw Diet

 What to Expect in the Early Stages

-When transitioning to a raw diet, your dog or cat may experience short term symptoms as vomiting, diarrhea and/or constipation.
-This is completely normal and can be minimized with a slow transition, and by supplementing probiotics in the form of kefir.
+When changing to a raw diet, your dog or cat may experience short term symptoms such as vomiting, diarrhea and/or constipation.
+These symptoms can be minimised and avoided with a slow transition, and by supplementing probiotics, such as kefir, throughout the transition period.

 How to Transition